Creative Ways to Use Dolls in Play Therapy

 Dolls can be incredibly healing for children.
 They are a symbol of nurture and love.
 Unfortunately, not all children are loved and cared for properly.
-Children can use dolls as tools to process many issues of childhood.
+Children can use dolls as tools in play therapy to process many childhood issues.
 Some may cuddle and nurture the doll the way they want to be nurtured by a mother.
 Some may use dolls to act out and process trauma that they have experienced.
-They can also be helpful for processing family changes such as divorce or the death of a loved one.
+Other children may act out deep anger they feel through play that they would not do in real life.
+They can also help process family changes such as divorce or the death of a loved one.

 by Hello, Wonderful